yonasBSD/work-tuimer/docs/SESSIONS.md

 ## What are Sessions?

-A **session** is an active timer that tracks the time you spend on a specific task.
-When you start a session, WorkTimer records:
+A session is an active timer that tracks time spent on a task.
+Recorded data:
 - Task name and optional description
 - Start time
 - Elapsed time (updated in real-time)
 - Pause/resume history
 - Final duration when stopped

-Sessions are designed to eliminate manual time entry - just start a timer when you begin work and stop it when you're done.
-The end time is automatically set to the current time when you stop.
+Start a timer when you begin work, stop it when done.
+End time is automatically set to the current time.

 ## TUI Usage

 ### Starting a Session

-There are two ways to start a session in the TUI:
+Two ways to start a session:

 1. **From an existing work record**: Select a record and press `S`
-   - The session will update that record's end time when stopped
+   - Updates that record's end time when stopped
-   - Useful for extending existing work entries
+   - Use to extend existing entries

-2. **From the TUI timer interface**: Press `S` when no record is selected
+2. **New session**: Press `S` when no record is selected
    - Creates a new work record when stopped
-   - Start time is set to when you started the timer
+   - Start time is set to current time

 ### Session Controls